 Yet, last December, all three representatives, along with most of their Republican colleagues, voted for the Trump-GOP tax cuts for the wealthy and big corporations that will add $1.9 trillion to the national debt over the next 10 years, according to the Congressional Budget Office.
 Then last month they voted for a second round of tax cuts that will add more than $3 trillion to the debt for the first decade after taking effect in 2026.
 (The voting record for U.S. senators on the Trump-GOP tax law is available here.)

 Americans for Tax Fairness has prepared a media briefing book providing more details on these and other tax issues as the midterm elections approach.
 Referencing authoritative sources and government data, the briefing book fully explains the Trump-GOP tax cut law passed in December and the second round of tax cuts that were voted on in the U.S. House on Sept.
-28. We have also prepared a couple of reports on the effects of the tax cuts and budget cuts in individual states:
+28. We have also prepared a report on the effects of the tax cuts and budget cuts:

 The full briefing book is available HERE.

 Most of those tax cuts approved by the Republican-controlled Congress benefit the wealthy and corporations, according to the non-partisan Tax Policy Center for the first tax cuts, and the Institute on Taxation and Economic Policy for the second round.